Juan Marichal: No-hitter and All-Star performances

+Career statistics

+Pitching style

+Unlike Koufax and Gibson, both of whom were power pitchers, Marichal was a finesse pitcher who developed pinpoint control early in his career.
+He threw five pitches – fastball, slider, changeup, curveball, and screwball – for strikes in three different angles: over the top, three-quarters, or sidearm, giving him a wide-ranging repertoire.

+Marichal was known for his high leg kick delivery which allowed him to conceal the type of pitch until it was delivered.
+The high left leg kick went nearly vertical (even more so than Warren Spahn's delivery).
+He maintained this delivery his entire career, the kick only slightly diminished as he neared retirement.

 Honors

 Marichal fell short of election to the Baseball Hall of Fame during his first two years of eligibility, coming within seven votes in 1982, by all accounts because the Baseball Writers' Association of America voters still held his attack on Roseboro against him.
 However, after a personal appeal by Roseboro, Marichal was elected in 1983, and thanked Roseboro in his induction speech.
 When Roseboro died in 2002, Marichal served as an honorary pallbearer at his funeral and told the gathered, "Johnny's forgiving me was one of the best things that happened in my life.
 I wish I could have had John Roseboro as my catcher."